henriquehbr/skaff/SPEC.md

 ## Introduction

-`scaffolding-prototype` is a CLI scaffolding tool aimed to setup a project architecture in a matter of seconds, regardless of the language, tools or environment, the way it works is relatively simple and mainly composed by three major pieces: **prompts**, **actions** and **templates**
+`skaff` is a CLI scaffolding tool aimed to setup a project architecture in a matter of seconds, regardless of the language, tools or environment, the way it works is relatively simple and mainly composed by three major pieces: **prompts**, **actions** and **templates**

 - ### Prompts